mbpeterson70/tomma/README.md

 ## See Also

-[ROS Rover Trajectory Optimization](https://github.com/mbpeterson70/rover_trajectory_opt_ros) is a ROS wrapper for using the casadi trajectory optimization code on ground robots.
+[ROS Rover Trajectory Optimization](https://github.com/mbpeterson70/rover_trajectory_opt_ros) is a ROS wrapper for using the TOMMA code on ground robots.